 3. Twist the exposed filaments of the wires into a prong and tie a knot with the inner wires.
 Next, pull down the plug over the knot to allow the exposed ends to stick out.
 Then, loosen the terminal screws.

 4. Loop the wires around each prong toward a screw terminal on a two-wire plug.
-Tighten the screws after that and ensure that you connect the white wire to the white screw and the black wire to the yellow screw if they are colored.
+Tighten the screws after that and ensure that you connect the white wire to the white screw and the black wire to the yellow screw if they are coloured.
 In the case of a three-wire plug, you have to follow the same procedure and connect the green (grounding) wire to the green screw terminal.

 5. Slide the cardboard insulator over the blades of the plug once you firmly secure the conductor wires.
 Clamp it firmly around the cord if it has a clamp-type sleeve.